blossm-network/toolbox/README.md

 1. Go to GCP.
 Create separate projects called "production", "sandbox", "staging", and "development" where each environment is contained within your domain’s organization.
 The project ID’s can be whatever.
     * Set the billing account for the projects when prompted.

-2. Update the blossm **config.yaml** file **vendors.cloud.gcp.projects** properties in the repo to point to your newly created projects.
+2. Update the blossm **config.yaml** file **vendors.cloud.gcp.projects** properties in the repo to point to your newly created project ids.

 #### CLI prereqs